 It gives you a license to continue to remain invested through closeted and humiliating means.
 This does nothing but justifies your stalking, obsession, and further demolishes your confidence and sense of worth.

 If you are now beginning to think, “My ex is in a rebound relationship”…

-- Even if your ex doesn’t directly flaunt his/her new relationship, they make it known on social media that they are happy/changed/succesful/”busy,” etc. This is nothing more than attention-mongering at its finest.
+This is nothing more than image managing and attention-mongering at its finest.
 It’s an attempt to see if they can still get a reaction out of you.
 If you freak out and start texting your ex, it does nothing but inflate their ego and make them feel like less of an a**hole for the breakup (because if someone truly screwed you over/broke your heart, you throwing a fit because they are with someone new translates to them that you still care.
 And if you still care, it means that he can’t be that bad of a person because if they were really that bad… you wouldn’t be giving them the time of day or giving a sh*t about who they are now giving theirs to).
 It also affirms that they made the right decision by breaking up with you.

-- The new partner is vastly different from you.
-This proves the whole distraction factor even more.
+5. The new partner is vastly different from you.

 Why do rebound relationships fail?